bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 operation is akin the to dodge example above (i.e. the data in this case is *not* in a "tidy" data format).

+Sometimes we may want to stack bars that have both positive and negative extents.
+The example below shows how it is possible to create such a stacked bar chart that is split by positive and negative values:

+.. bokeh-plot:: docs/user_guide/examples/categorical_bar_stacked_split.py
+    :source-position: above

 .. _userguide_categorical_bars_pandas:

 Pandas